Some in GOP call for clearer Syria strategy, while expressing support for strikes

 Related

-Sen. Lindsey Graham, R-South Carolina, in a statement on Saturday said "President Trump deserves credit for working with our allies and ordering this strike against Assad" and called Assad "a ruthless butcher who has murdered hundreds of thousands of Syrians and should be considered a war criminal."
+Sen. Lindsey Graham, R-S.C., in a statement on Saturday said "President Trump deserves credit for working with our allies and ordering this strike against Assad" and called Assad "a ruthless butcher who has murdered hundreds of thousands of Syrians and should be considered a war criminal."

-But Graham also expressed doubts that the strikes would have a lasting impact and criticized what he said was an administration that has a strategy he said was "to withdraw from Syria as quickly as possible."
+But Graham also expressed doubts that the strikes would have a lasting impact and criticized what he said was an administration that has a strategy "to withdraw from Syria as quickly as possible."

 "I fear that when the dust settles this strike will be seen as a weak military response and Assad will have paid a small price for using chemical weapons yet again," Graham said.
 "Assad has likely calculated a limited American strike is just the cost of doing business."